Borat: Censorship in the Arab world

 The film was banned in the entire Arab world except for Lebanon and the United Arab Emirates (which released the film heavily censored).
 Yousuf Abdul Hamid, a film censor for Dubai in the United Arab Emirates, called the film "vile, gross and extremely ridiculous".
 The censor said that he and his colleagues had walked out on their screening before it had finished, and that only half an hour of the film would be left once all the offensive scenes were removed.

 Soundtrack

 The soundtrack for Borat was released on the iTunes Store on 24 October 2006, and in shops on 31 October 2006.
 The album included music from the film, five tracks entitled "Dialoguing excerpt from moviefilm", as well as the controversial anti-Semitic song "In My Country There Is Problem" from Da Ali G Show.

 The folk music included in the soundtrack has no connection to the authentic music of Kazakhstan.
-The album features songs by Romani and Balkan artists (mostly Emir Kusturica and Goran Bregovic) and includes music by Erran Baron Cohen, founding member of ZOHAR Sound System and brother of Borat star Sacha Baron Cohen, as well as songs sung by Sacha Baron Cohen himself in character as Borat.
+The album features songs by Romani and Balkan artists (mostly Emir Kusturica and Goran Bregović) and includes music by Erran Baron Cohen, founding member of ZOHAR Sound System and brother of Borat star Sacha Baron Cohen, as well as songs sung by Sacha Baron Cohen himself in character as Borat.